robmuh/robmuh.github.com/_posts/2014-12-16-webdev-ed-stages.markdown

 immediate previewing of blog posts and other web pages and a simple `git commit` and `git push` posts the final version without any dependency on GitHub pages or any other blogging engine for that matter.
-Blogging can be a great way to promote web development skills using the easy these industry standard preprocessor formats and fosters less dependence on any particular blogging system.
+Blogging can be a great way to promote web development skills using these industry standard preprocessor formats and fosters less dependence on any particular blogging system.